SteveBarnett/Remixing/_thinking/thinking-and-not-thinking.md

 updated: 2024-07-09
 ---

 Zen, perhaps a bit more than other traditions, seems to have an emphasis on not-thinking.
-This doesn't mean no thoughts, being unintelligent, compromise of reasons, blanking the mind.
-It means more like letting go of compulsive thinking, habitual stringing together of thoughts, of desires and attachments, automatic mental habits, compulsive subjective rationalisation; don't be upset by anything that arises in your mind, no grasping or rejection.
-When thoughts arise, just leave them alone.
-The mind creates thoughts, that's what it does; just don't attach yourself to them, don't hold on to them, don't push them away, don't help them grow.
+This doesn't mean no thoughts, being unintelligent, compromise of reason, blanking the mind.
+It means more like:

+- letting go of compulsive thinking, habitual stringing together of thoughts;
+- letting go automatic mental habits, compulsive subjective rationalisation;
+- letting go of desires and attachments.

 Thinking is doing.
 Thoughts always contain something to do.
 Be without thinking.
 Just do the verb.
 Just do what needs to be done.

+## The mind

+The mind creates thoughts, that's what it does.

+Don't attach yourself to them, don't hold on to them, don't push them away, don't help them grow.

+Don't be upset by anything that arises in your mind, no grasping or rejection.
+When thoughts arise, just leave them alone.

+## Zen mind

 The mind before thinking is Zen mind.

 Thinking creates names and forms.
 A stick doesn't say "I'm a stick," people make it a stick.

 Understanding is thinking.
 Attainment is before thinking.

 Wanting enlightenment is thinking.
 Liking and not-liking is thinking.
 Wanting is thinking.
 Easy or difficult is thinking.
 Good and bad is thinking.

 Things are the one until we explain them, add thoughts, add language; then they become separate, different.

+## Non-duality of thinking

 We say thinking and no-thinking are different to understand, gain clarity.
 In the end, though, Zen says don't be attached to thinking or to not-thinking.
 Integrate the two, in a non-dual way.
 They are distinct, but not divided.

-## Gathering raw notes
+## Raw notes

 - **Names and forms are made by thinking.
 Before thinking there are no names and forms.**
 - Don't be attached to thinking or to not-thinking.